interstar/cardigan-bay/bedrock/gettingstarted.md

 ### Card Types

-Each card in Cardigan Bay has a type, which tells us what its data is meant to represent, and how to render it.
+Each card in CardiganBay has a type, which tells us what its data is meant to represent, and how to render it.

 Cards which do not specify their type explicitly are taken to be of the :markdown type.
 And are therefore rendered on the client as Markdown.